Prop. Tax - Payment Notes

 The village also has an ordinance that prohibits parking more than 48 hours on village streets year round.
 Vehicles parked more than 48 hours are also subject to towing at the owner’s expense and citation.
 If you leave town for any vacation or an extended period of time beyond the 48 hours, you should remove all vehicles from the street before leaving.

-April 1st date.
 The fine for not licensing your dog is $50-$500 per dog from the state and/or $100-$800 from the village.
 The cost for licensing is $10 – $15.
-There is a $25 late fee per dog, for dogs owned, but not licensed in the time frame outlined above.
+There is a $25 late fee per dog, for dogs owned, but not licensed before April 1 of each year.

 Is Your Money Going Down the Drain?